• Skip to primary navigation

 For the yogurt cake in the picture, I used an 8-inch (20 cm) Fat Daddio's round cake pan and a 4 oz.
 (113 g) plain yogurt container.

-Here is a simple table that converts a yogurt container into a cake pan to make the yogurt cake.
+Here is a simple table that converts a yogurt container into a cake pan for making yogurt cake.
 It considers the capacity of a yogurt container as a measuring cup.
 If your baking pan is a different size or shape, use this cake pan calculator.

 Measurements in ounces and inches